Skip to main content

 RESOURCE – REgional project development aSsistance fOr the Uptake of an aRagonese Circular Economy

-The Region of Aragon, together with local and European partners, aims to support the uptake of the Aragonese Circular Economy (CE) through a new project development assistance (PDA) service that aims at accelerating the private funding of CE projects in the region: The RESOURCE project (REgional project development aSsistance fOr the Uptake of an aRagonese Circular Economy).
+The Region of Aragon, together with local and European partners, aims to support the uptake of the Aragonese Circular Economy (CE) through a new project development assistance service that seeks to accelerate private funding of CE projects in the region: the RESOURCE project (REgional project development aSsistance fOr the Uptake of an aRagonese Circular Economy).
+RESOURCE brings together partners across the value chain.
+G.A.C.
+Group (impact maximisation) is the project coordinator.
+CEEIARAGON, the regional reference centre in Aragon for developing and consolidating technology-based business projects, will support G.A.C. in co-coordinating the project.

 Topic ID: HORIZON-CL6-2021-CIRCBIO-01-02: Circular Cities and Regions Initiative’s project development assistance (CCRI-PDA)